Esri/solutions-widgets-wpf/source/SatelliteEphemerisGenerationAddin/Readme.md

 ### Services

-* A service is required and is provided by AGI: [Satellite Ephemeris Generation](http://ec2-107-20-210-202.compute-1.amazonaws.com:6080/arcgis/rest/services/STKServer/SatelliteEphemerisGeneration/GPServer/Satellite%20Ephemeris%20Generation)
+* A dependent web service is required: : Satellite Ephemeris Generation.
+See the source for more information.
-* If this service is not available please contact Todd Smith at AGI: tsmith@agi.com

 ## Resources